wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/flow-approvals/includes/2-process-approval-request.md

     ![SharePoint refresh list](./media/sharepoint-list-approved.png)

-In this topic, you saw the experience from the approver’s point of view - from receiving an approval request email, to processing the request in the Approval Center.
+In this topic, you saw the experience from the approver’s point of view, from receiving an approval request email, to processing the request in the Approval Center.